uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {panel type="teacher-note" summary="Regular expressions"}

 Regular expressions (regex for short) are closely related to FSAs, as we shall see.
 Much of the terminology that is needed was already covered in the previous section: we'll be using
+{glossary-link term="alphabet"}alphabets{glossary-link end} to put together a
+{glossary-link term="string"}string{glossary-link end}
+of letters,
-(it's just a string of letters), and the set of all strings that can be accepted by a particular FSA is called its {glossary-link term="language"}languages{glossary-link end}, {glossary-link term="alphabet"}alphabets{glossary-link end}, {glossary-link term="string"}strings{glossary-link end}, the empty string ({math}\frac{\epsilon},{\lambda}{math end}), and eventually
+and the set of all strings that can be accepted by a particular FSA is called its {glossary-link term="language"}language{glossary-link end}.
+We'll need the concept of the empty string ({math}{\epsilon}{math end} or {math}{\lambda}{math end}), and eventually
 {glossary-link term="finite state automaton"}finite state automata{glossary-link end}.
 So the previous section on FSAs needs to be covered before embarking on regular expressions.

 It may be that students have used regular expressions already, because they are built into many programming languages and are often used when writing script programs.
 We'll be looking briefly at such applications --- and they’re very relevant --- but in formal languages we're also interested in the limits of what can be represented, and how to convert a regex to an FSA.
-So there should be something here to get students thinking, even if they’re expert at programming with regexes.
+So there should be something here to get students thinking, even if they’re expert at programming with "regexes".

 {panel end}

 {panel type="teacher-note" summary="Reverse Pictionary activity"}

 If you have time, the following activity ("Reverse Pictionary") could be done either before or after teaching regular expressions.
-We recommend using it before, as it becomes a constructivist approach which encourages students to design their own notations for regular languages, and is a motivator for learning a precise notation.
+We recommend using it before, as it becomes a constructivist approach that encourages students to design their own notations for regular languages, and is a motivator for learning a precise notation.

 A useful activity to develop students' familiarity with FSAs and Regular expressions is a "Reverse Pictionary" game for finite state automata, developed by Linda Pettigrew.
 It uses the handout [found here](files/fl-reverse-pictionary-worksheet.pdf) (or you can make up your own simple FSAs).